 A catalytic converter performs this chemical reaction by having the exhaust gases react with certain materials.
 What makes this important part of your vehicle attractive to thieves is these materials are among the most valuable on Earth.

-Rhodium, for example, is one of the world’s rarest elements which, as a result, has a price of more than $500 per gram (or more than $225,000 per pound).
+Rhodium, for example, is one of the world’s rarest elements which, as a result, can command a high price.
 Catalytic converters can also contain other valuable materials, such as platinum and palladium.

-The bad news for vehicle owners is that a catalytic converter is relatively easy to steal since it’s not locked inside your vehicle.
-A thief equipped with a saw or other cutting tool simply crawls under the vehicle and detaches the exposed part within five to 10 minutes.
+Acatalytic converter is relatively easy to steal since it’s not locked inside your vehicle.
+A thief equipped with a saw or other cutting tool can simply crawl under the vehicle and detach the exposed part within five to 10 minutes.

 The higher your vehicle is off the ground, the easier it is to crawl under, which makes SUVs, vans, and pickup trucks, as well as other large trucks, attractive targets.

-An owner may not notice that something is missing from their vehicle until starting the engine, which will then sound very loud.
+An owner may not notice that something is missing from their vehicle until they start the engine, which will then sound very loud.
 Because the exhaust system is now missing an important component, the exhaust gases aren’t treated, and the muffler is no longer connected.
 Allstate data shows the average payout to repair a vehicle with a missing catalytic converter was approximately $2,900 in 2022, up 81% from 2020.

 - Install good lighting and functional security cameras where you normally park your vehicle.
 Learn more about these kinds of systems here